theking2/virtual-host/README.md

 For all usages it is important that vhosts is activated in Apache, wampp has this, mamp not.

 ## Usage 1
-* Copy the exe file to a location you can easily, for instance the desktop.
+* Copy the exe file or a shortcut to it to a location you can access easily, for instance the desktop.
 * Richt click the exe and make sure that Run as Administrator is activated in Compatibility settings
 * Drag and drop a folder on the exe, accept UAC, type a name, open the vhosts.conf and paste the contents of the clipboard to the end of thee file
 * Restart Apache

 ## Usage 2
-* Copy the exe file to a location you can easily, for instance the desktop.
+* Copy the exe file to the C:\Program Files\ or a subfolder
 * Create a registry entry like:

 > Windows Registry Editor Version 5.00